What Denzel Washington Really Thinks About Will Smith Slapping Chris Rock At The Oscars - E! Online

 Smith was also photographed sharing a meaningful, shoulder-touching conversation with Bradley Cooper immediately after the slap.

-While Jakes told Washington he had "stepped in the middle of World War III" by getting involved in the incident, the Tragedy of MacBeth star claims said he didn't have a choice.
+While Jakes told Washington he had "stepped in the middle of World War III" by getting involved in the altercation, the Tragedy of MacBeth star claims said he didn't think twice.

 "I couldn't have sat in my seat.
 No way I could have sat in my seat," he said.
 "That's just not who I am."

-Smith went on to win the Best Actor award for his performance in King Richard and during his acceptance speech, he revealed that Washington had given him a pep talk minutes earlier.
+Smith went on to win the Best Actor award for his performance in King Richard and during his Oscars acceptance speech, he revealed that Washington had given him a pep talk minutes earlier.

 "At your highest moment, be careful, that's when the devil comes for you," Smith claimed Washington told him.

-In the days following the Oscars, Smith formally apologized to Rock and resigned from the Academy of Motion Picture Arts & Sciences.
+In the days following the Oscars, Smith formally apologized to Rock and he resigned from the Academy of Motion Picture Arts & Sciences.

 "The list of those I have hurt is long and includes Chris, his family, many of my dear friends and loved ones, all those in attendance, and global audiences at home," Smith said in the statement on April 1.
 "I betrayed the trust of the Academy.
 I deprived other nominees and winners of their opportunity to celebrate and be celebrated for their extraordinary work.
 I am heartbroken."